 Though these species consume on dead and decaying organic debris, maintaining a balanced diet is crucial for an isopod's health.
 Especially if these species are kept in a closed setting.
 It is important to provide nutritious food like vegetable pieces, greens and vegetable scraps in small quantities to maintain their health.

 These isopods require high calcium and protein for a healthy exoskeleton.
-Therefore, meat scraps and dried shrimp pieces help them provide the necessary protein and calcium powder; cuttlebone and eggshells help to provide calcium.
+Therefore, meat scraps and dried shrimp pieces help them provide the necessary protein and calcium powder; cuttlebone, eggshells, and limestone help to provide calcium.

 It is crucial to provide small quantities of food in the beginning.
 After analyzing their food intake, one can gradually increase the quantity.
 Although these species have a voracious appetite, it is important to feed them a necessary amount to prevent any excess and avoid attracting molds and pests.